Guard your WordPress security: Understand SQL injections

 Can’t WordPress security prevent SQL injections?

 Yes, WordPress has gone to lengths to try and prevent these common SQL injection attacks.
-WordPress security involves validating and cleaning data which is submitted via forms.
+WP security involves validating and cleaning data which is submitted via forms.

 For example, validation makes sure that data that is received on a form fit the criteria that are specified.
 Like matching the data entered into a phone number field against the nature of a real phone number.
 Another example is the way in which WordPress removes excess and restricted characters from input.